AlirezaAlampour/ML-Pathfinder/README.md

 # ML-Pathfinder

-Using Machine learning to find a path to the target.
+Pathfinder visualizer using Machine learning approach and custom designed method to find the best path to the target and mutations for every generation.